What will it take to overcome the politics of demonization?

 This article was originally posted on Amnesty International’s website and can be found here.

-David Griffiths is the director of the Office of the Secretary General at Amnesty International.
+David Griffiths (Twitter @dlgriffiths) is a consultant on human rights strategy and futures, including with Chatham House.
+He was previously director of the Office of the Secretary General at Amnesty International.